maxider/weecrypt-rust/README.md

 weecrypt is a file encrypotor written in rust.
 For learning purposes i've created my own file type `.wee`.
-This file type has a plain header which contains the used version and the salt, followed by an encrypted header containin the original file name.
+This file type has a plain header which contains the used version and the nonce, followed by an encrypted header containin the original file name.